DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - How to Lie with Maps
   - Recognize and Reduce Data Bias
   - Recognize and Reduce Spatial Bias
-- Prep for Detect Lies quiz, to be taken during any 3-hour period by TODO DATE 9pm on [Moodle](https://moodle.trincoll.edu).
+- Prep for Detect Lies quiz, to be taken during any 3-hour period by Sun Dec 3rd 9pm on [Moodle](https://moodle.trincoll.edu).
 - In-class: 1-minute presentations of your draft data stories as rehearsal for upcoming meeting with partners.

 ### Mon Dec 4